Skip to main content

 accelerator: gpu # or neuron

-serviceName: custom-inference
+serviceName: my-inference

 modelServer: